dmitriyratu/DiscourseKG/documentation/architecture.md

 The system uses Prefect for workflow orchestration, with each pipeline stage implemented as a separate flow.
 The `FlowProcessor` class provides common patterns for loading data, processing items through endpoints, and updating pipeline state.

-**ScrapeFlow** initiates the pipeline by discovering and scraping political content.
-It creates initial pipeline state records and saves raw data to the filesystem.
+**DiscoveryFlow** initiates the pipeline by discovering political content sources and creating initial pipeline state records.
+It takes speaker, start_date, and end_date parameters to scope the discovery.

-**SummarizeFlow** and **CategorizeFlow** follow the same pattern: they query the pipeline state for items ready for their stage, process them through their respective endpoints, and update the state upon completion.
+**ScrapeFlow**, **SummarizeFlow**, and **CategorizeFlow** follow the same pattern: they query the pipeline state for items ready for their stage, process them through their respective endpoints, and update the state upon completion.

 ### State Management